msthaniana/asst5-kernels/README.md

 #### Viewing Profiling Results

 When profiling is enabled, we produce a summary of profiling statistics that includes useful metrics that hopefully useful to you in guiding optimization decisions.
+For rk4, only the first 20 kernels will be reported in the profiling results.
 For example, here's a profile summary that suggests a particular kernel is not yet making great use of the GPU (why is that?)

 ````
   NCU Report: